EricApgar/DataScience/Tableau Dashboard Creation.md

 # Prepare Data:
 The dataset comes from the New York Times [GitHub](https://github.com/nytimes/covid-19-data).
 I chose this dataset because of the relative simplicity (limited number of clearly defined columns which were a good scope for this project) and its throroughness (full data for CONUS for several years for each day of the year).

+I also knew that I wanted to include population data for each state.
+The number of cases is only partially useful without knowing how many people exist in total.
+A total number of cases of 10,000 sounds bad until you find out the population pool is 10 million.
+There are other insights that rely on percentage of the whole as well.
+This population data was obtained from the [US Census Bureau](https://www.census.gov/data/tables/time-series/demo/popest/2020s-counties-total.html) and will later be linked to the COVID data in Tableau.

-After downloading the data, I popped it open in excel to get a sense of what it looked like.
+After downloading all the data, I popped it open in excel to get a sense of what it looked like.

 ## Finding Data Deficiencies:
 No data is perfect, and I noticed a couple areas in which I would make changes to the dataset I had.